 - Avoid eating and drinking when driving.
 If you need to go through a drive-thru, park and eat before you get back on the road.

 Even a moment’s distraction while driving can mean devastating and fatal results for others sharing the road.
-Our team of auto accident attorneys at Fellerman & Ciarimboli see the heartbreaking destruction caused by negligent distracted drivers every day.
+Our team of Philadelphia, Wilkes-Barre, and Scranton auto accident attorneys at Fellerman & Ciarimboli see the heartbreaking destruction caused by negligent distracted drivers every day.
 We represent those injured in distracted driving-related and other car and truck crashes in the Philadelphia and Wilkes-Barre areas and throughout the state of Pennsylvania.
-We fight every day to ensure our clients get the compensation they deserve
+We fight every day to ensure our clients get the compensation they deserve.

-If you’ve been injured in a crash caused by a distracted driver, call the car accident lawyers at Fellerman & Ciarimboli today for a free consultation.
+If you’ve been injured in a crash caused by a distracted driver, call the Philadelphia, Wilkes-Barre, and Scranton car accident lawyers at Fellerman & Ciarimboli today for a free consultation.
 Call 215-575-9237 for our Philadelphia office or 570-714-HURT for our Wilkes-Barre office.

 With more than 40 years of combined experience, the personal injury attorneys at Fellerman & Ciarimboli strive to provide the best service to clients in Philadelphia, Northeast Pennsylvania, and throughout the Keystone State.